Accounting BSBA / Master of Business Administration MBA

 Negotiations for Leaders

-Students can self customize a concentration with coordination between their program manager and with faculty guidance.
+Students can self customize a major with coordination between their program manager and with faculty guidance.
 Please see your Program Manager/Academic Advisor for further information

 *